-Vodafone Egypt become the first telecommunications company in the country with a pioneering vision to shape future generations in digitizing a diverse set of sectors.
+Vodafone Egypt becomes the first telecommunications company in the country with a pioneering vision to shape future generations by digitizing a diverse set of sectors.

 The Hackathon focused on sectors including education, health, energy, transportation and environmental fields, supporting youth in innovating beyond traditional means.

 Vodafone recently celebrated its 20th anniversary in Egypt, marking 2018 as a year filled with accomplishments as the #1 network.

 Youth have set Vodafone Egypt as a role model in technological advances such as artificial intelligence, RPA, IoT, Cognitive technologies, and application development.

 The online community observed the Hackathon closely to understand the up-and-coming trends of these technological specializations and the ecosystem of inspirational ideas from engineering students, alumni, and professionals with successful careers.

 The Hackathon judging panel was formed by key individuals and experienced professionals, including Alexandre Froment-Curtil, Vodafone Egypt CEO; Mohamed Abdallah, Enterprise Business Unit Director, Emad Al Azhary, Strategy Director, Karim Eid C. Marketing Digital Director; and Amani Rabei, Vodafone Shared Services Egypt Director, Eng.
 Mohamed Sami, Head of Technology Shared Services Egypt, in addition to Maha Rashad, CEO of ITIDA.